sourcegraph/about/handbook/marketing/webinars.md

 Post webinar, Sourcegraph will send followup emails:

 - Attendee thank you email with link to rewatch
-- Registered but an attendee email with link to watch
+- Registered, but non-attendee email with link to watch

 ### Hubspot webinar nomenclature